 - Monitoring & integrate with 1st party (through Azure Monitor) or 3rd party external systems.

-- Ensure resource creation\deletion operations is captured to SQL.
+- Ensure resource creation\deletion operations are captured to SQL.

 - Send resource usage data to web API.

-- Send monitoring data to ServiceNow, Event Hub, New Relic and so on.
+- Send monitoring data to ServiceNow, Event Hubs, New Relic and so on.